jenkinsci/ansicolor-plugin/RELEASING.md

 git push origin master
 ```

-Make sure that your working directory is clean (no uncommited changes).
+Make sure that your working directory is clean (no uncommitted changes).

 Make a release.